Planned Parenthood of Columbia/Willamette v. American Coalition of Life Activists: Background

 In the mid-1990s, the American Coalition of Life Activists (ACLA) and affiliated groups distributed "WANTED" posters, with references to the anti-abortion Nuremberg Files, both in print form and over the Internet.
-The posters named four specific abortion doctors and two specific women's health clinics in Oregon, claiming that these individuals should be put on trial for crimes against humanity and found guilty.
+The posters named four specific abortion doctors and two specific women's health clinics in Oregon, claiming that those doctors and their colleagues should be put on trial for crimes against humanity and found guilty.
 While the posters did not include direct calls to violent action, the targeted individuals sued under the Freedom of Access to Clinic Entrances Act (FACE) of 1994, which prohibits such a statement when "a reasonable person would foresee that the statement would be interpreted by those to whom the maker communicates the statement as a serious expression of intent to harm."

 The ACLA claimed that the posters were protected as speech under the First Amendment.
 A jury at the United States District Court for the District of Oregon ruled in favor of the physicians in 1999, finding the posters to be threats under the FACE statute and enjoining ACLA from further distributing them.
 The jury also ordered the activists to pay damages of $108 million (later reduced to $4.3 million) to the targeted doctors.
 The ACLA appealed to the Ninth Circuit.